pnts/methodandmatter/source/writing/guides/notes-emerging-future.html.md

 ## The Emerging Future

-![illustration of a cylinder colony's endcap](essays/space-colony-2.jpg) Don Davis illustration of a cylinder colony's endcap, 1970.
+![illustration of a cylinder colony's endcap](essays/space-colony-2.jpg) Don Davis illustration, cylinder colony endcap.
 {: .caption}

 Think about a time in the future, whatever time frame feels right for you, and connect with the you that is living there.